WidyaPuspitaloka/Linux-Configuration/README.md

 - :wq
 - chmod 700 .ssh
 - chmod 644 .ssh/authorized_keys
--Make sure key-based authentication is forced (log in as grader, open the /etc/ssh/sshd_config file, and find the line that says, '# Change to no to disable tunnelled clear text passwords'; if the next line says, 'PasswordAuthentication yes', change the 'yes' to 'no' - already no

 7. sudo service ssh restart
 8. exit grader to ubuntu user